-2.23.2.26.
+2.23.
 The operating organization should provide sufficient information to demonstrate to the regulatory body that the proposed site is suitable for the type and design of the proposed research reactor.
 Difficulties to be resolved during the subsequent stages of the licensing process should be identified.
-Information on the site itself, and preliminary information on the research reactor and its interaction with the site and the surrounding environment, should be provided.
-In addition, a preliminary statement on the potential radiological impacts on site personnel, on the population in the surrounding area and on the environment, should be provided.
+Information on the site itself, and preliminary information on the reactor and its interaction with the site and the surrounding environment, should be provided.
+In addition, a preliminary statement on the potential radiological impacts on site personnel, on the population in the surrounding area and on the environment should be provided.
 If required in the State, an environmental impact study should be performed as a part of the licensing process.

-2.24.2.27.
+2.24.
 The characteristics of the site, which may affect safety related aspects of the research reactor, should be investigated and assessed by the operating organization.
 The objective of the assessment should be to assess how the site characteristics would influence the design and operation of the research reactor and to demonstrate the adequacy of the characteristics of the site from the point of view of safety.
-The requirements for the initial site evaluation and site selection, the general criteria for site evaluation and the external events that have to be considered for site evaluation are provided in section 5 of Ref.SSR-3 [2].
-Additional guidance on siting and site evaluation is provided in the Appendix (see Chapter 3: Site characteristics) and in Ref.SSG-12 [10] and requirements on site evaluation are established in Ref.IAEA Safety Standards Series No. NS-R-3 (Rev. 1), Site Evaluation for Nuclear Installations [16].
-Security issues and their interface with nuclear safety should also be considered at siting and site evaluation stage.
+The requirements for the initial site evaluation and site selection, the general criteria for site evaluation and the external events that have to be considered for site evaluation are provided in section 5 of Ref.
+[2].
+Additional guidance on siting and site evaluation is provided in the Appendix (see Chapter 3: Site characteristics) and in Ref.
+[10] and requirements on site evaluation are established in Ref.
+[16].
 The details on siting that have to be addressed in the safety analysis report are presented under Chapter 3 of the Appendix.